jhonatangcavalcanti/ProjectEulerSolutions/README.md

 Solutions of problems from Project Euler implemented in ES6

 ## Using
-Download the project and install dependecies running the following command on project folder:
+Download the project and install dependencies running the following command on project folder:
 ```sh
 npm install
 ```